A METHODIST preacher from Pinner has confessed to sexually molesting a ten-year-old autistic girl.

 Harrow Crown Court heard he put his hand on her shoulder and moved to touch her breasts, but the girl, who is autistic, recoiled and he pulled his hand away.

 In the second incident, which happened between January and June last year, Morris indecently assaulted another ten-year-old girl.

 He admitted both charges against him, but denied another sexual assault on a young girl.
 That accusation will remain on his file.

 Sarah Ellis, representing Morris in court, described him as “a man of hitherto impeccable character” but said he had accepted he had done something wrong.

 Morris, wearing corduroy trousers and a blue jumper and holding an anorak and scarf, spoke only to confirm his name and enter his pleas.
-He was supported in court by friends, another clergyman and his wife.
+He was supported in court by friends, another clergyman and

 He has worked on the Methodist Circuit of churches in Harrow and Hillingdon, giving sermons to 17 churches in the area and worked as a volunteer bookkeeper for Pinner Parish Church.